ashejim/C964/_build/html/_sources/ci_other.md

 </head>

 :::{warning}
-Faculty not assigned to you, in particular non-C964 faculty,  are happy to help any WGU student but students assigned to them take first priority.
-Follow the guidelines below, understand their assistance is a courtesy, and response times may be delayed (particularly towards the end of the month).
+Faculty not assigned to you, in particular non-C964 faculty,  are happy to help any WGU student.
+But students assigned to them take first priority.
+Follow the guidelines below, and understand their assistance is a courtesy and that response times may be delayed (particularly towards the end of the month).
 :::

 ## Better questions get better answers.